 1. Citizenship is what schools must teach and inculcate before anything else.
 Citizenship means respect for one another and the willingness to participate in the good of one another.
 The way to inculcate this is to show respect for the students by involving them in all decision making that affects them.
 After all we consider this to be justice and practice it in all other aspects of our society.
 We must do three things for this to happen:

-b.
-The Principal/Council will inform the Students Council about any non-negotiables concerning any matter and will in the normal course of things, accept the recommendations.
+- The Principal/Council will inform the Students Council about any non-negotiables concerning any matter and will in the normal course of things, accept the recommendations.
 Where they feel that the recommendations can’t be accepted, they will give reasons and request the Students Council to come up with fresh recommendations.
 No recommendation may be refused without giving reasons.
 That is the real meaning of respecting people.

-ii.
-Teaching is not simply a job but a major responsibility with long lasting consequences on the lives of people.
-So assessing the effectiveness of a teacher is critical to quality.
+- Teacher Effectiveness Appraisal: Teaching is not simply a job but a major responsibility with long lasting consequences on the lives of people.
+Assessing the effectiveness of a teacher is critical to quality.
 The purpose of such assessments is not to punish teachers but to help them to become better teachers and more effective in their roles.
 The assessments must be done professionally by an independent agency on internationally accepted parameters but one of the most critical elements of that assessment must be student feedback.
 This feedback must be sought with data and collated anonymously and fed back to the teachers as part of the post-assessment debrief so that they can know how they are viewed by their customers.
 Like all assessments and customer feedback results – these must also be linked to annual bonuses and promotional opportunities for the teachers.
 Only then will they be taken seriously.

 2. Humans learn from peers and together; not in segregated groups.
 Organizing classes by age is against human learning habits.
 After all you don’t forbid your older children at home from interacting with their younger siblings.
 On the contrary you encourage them to take care of them and teach them what they know.
 That way learning is accepted more readily by the younger ones and makes meaning to the older ones.
 Yet in our schools we follow the factory model and segregate children according to date of manufacture.
-So this is the first thing to change.
+So, this is the first thing to change.

-a.
-We must organize multi-age classrooms with children of at least a 3-year age gradient studying together.
+- We must organize multi-age classrooms with children of at least a 3-year age gradient studying together.
 This is how human beings learn best.

 3. Class size must be reduced from what it currently is (in India) to not more than 20 per class.